thiagown1/amazon-autobuy-bot/README.md

 Python script

-Set urls for products.
+ - Set urls for products

-Login (Set username and password on .env)
+ - Login (Set username and password on .env)
-Save cookies
+ - Save cookies
-Unlock fast buy now option
+ - Unlock fast buy now option
-Solev amazon captcha
+ - Solev amazon captcha
-Click on buy now
+ - Click on buy now
-Make the purchase
+ - Make the purchase
-Log everything on discord
+ - Log everything on discord
-Script to make an automatic purchase on Amazon.com
+ - Script to make an automatic purchase on Amazon.com

 ---